aeon-toolkit/aeon/docs/mentoring.md

 ?

-#### 4. Improved Proximity Forest for classification
+#### 3. Improved Proximity Forest for classification

 Mentors: Matthew Middlehurst ({user}`MatthewMiddlehurst`) and Tony Bagnall ({user}`TonyBagnall`)

 ##### Description

-Distance-based classifiers are a popular approach to time series classification.
-They primarily use elastic distance measures to compare time series.
+Distance-based classifiers such as k-Nearest Neighbours are popular approaches to time series classification.
+They primarily use elastic distance measures such as Dynamic Time Warping (DTW) to compare two series.
 The Proximity Forest algorithm [1] is a distance-based classifier for time series.
 The classifier creates a forest of decision trees, where the tree splits are based on the distance between time series using various distance measures.
-A recent review of time series classification algorithms [2] found that Proximity Forest was the most accurate distance-based algorithm.
+A recent review of time series classification algorithms [2] found that Proximity Forest was the most accurate distance-based algorithm of those compared.

-`aeon` had an implementation of the Proximity Forest algorithm, but it was not as accurate as the original implementation (the one used in the study) and crashed on some benchmark datasets.
-The goal of this project is to improve the previous implementation or re-implement Proximity Forest in `aeon` to match the accuracy of the original algorithm.
+`aeon` previously had an implementation of the Proximity Forest algorithm, but it was not as accurate as the original implementation (the one used in the study) and was unstable on benchmark datasets.
+The goal of this project is to significantly overhaul the previous implementation or completely re-implement Proximity Forest in `aeon` to match the accuracy of the original algorithm.
 This will involve comparing against the authors' Java implementation of the algorithm as well as alternate Python versions.
-The mentors will provide results for both to help with the evaluation.
+The mentors will provide results for both for alternative methods.
 While knowing Java is not a requirement for this project, it could be beneficial.

-Recent work has proposed a new version of the Proximity Forest algorithm, Proximity Forest 2.0 [3].
-This algorithm is more accurate than the original Proximity Forest algorithm, and does not currently have an implementation in `aeon`.
-If time, the project could also involve implementing the Proximity Forest 2.0 algorithm.
+Recently, the group which published the algorithm has proposed a new version of the Proximity Forest algorithm, Proximity Forest 2.0 [3].
+This algorithm is more accurate than the original Proximity Forest algorithm, and does not currently have an implementation in `aeon` or elsewhere in Python.
+If time allows, the project could also involve implementing and evaluating the Proximity Forest 2.0 algorithm.

 ##### Project stages

 1. Learn about `aeon` best practices, coding standards and testing policies.
-2. Study the Proximity Forest algorithm and `aeon` implementation.
+2. Study the Proximity Forest algorithm and previous `aeon` implementation.
-3. Improve/re-implement the existing Proximity Forest implementation in `aeon`, with the aim being to have an implementation that is as accurate as the original algorithm, while remaining feasible to run.
+3. Improve/re-implement the Proximity Forest implementation in `aeon`, with the aim being to have an implementation that is as accurate as the original algorithm, while remaining feasible to run.
 4. Evaluate the improved implementation against the original `aeon` Proximity Forest